spryker/spryker-docs/docs/paas+/dev/onboarding-to-paas+.md

 ### 2.1 Get initial access

-To get started, provide the email of your SCCOS admin to your CSM.
+To get started, provide the email of your SCCOS admin.
 The admin user will be a super user.
 They will be able to change repository and invite new users to their workspace.

 Once we receive the admin's email address, we will provision and send you an email invitation to your Spryker CI workspace.